Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 \subsubsection{Implementation Choices}

 One issue is how the satisfaction of property nodes $sd(p,e)$ is calculated.
 In other words, given an entity $e$, how do we assess to what degree the behaviour of $e$ results in the satisfaction of property $p$?
 This requires knowledge about how $e$ behaves, and different implementation approaches for specifying this knowledge can be followed.
 For example, suppose $e$ is a complex system of communicating entities.
 In that case, $e$'s model (usually specified via a process calculi) will describe its behaviour through a labelled transition system where the satisfaction of specific properties at different states can be evaluated~\cite{Stirling2001}.
-If $e$ is a normative system, then the norms can help map out the state diagram of the possible interaction outcome and evaluate the satisfaction of relevant properties accordingly~\cite{MontesOS22,aagotnes2007logic,cranefield2011verifying}.
+If $e$ is a normative system, then the norms can help map out the state diagram of the possible interaction outcomes, enabling evaluating the satisfaction of relevant properties~\cite{MontesOS22,aagotnes2007logic,cranefield2011verifying}.
 If $e$ was an agent with a BDI model, then BDI reasoning mechanisms can help assess the degree to which specific properties will be satisfied by $e$'s behaviour~\cite{rao1998decision}.

-In summary, a model of $e$ describing its behaviour is necessary to assess $sd(p,e)$.
-As illustrated above, this issue has already been addressed in many fields.
+In summary, a model of $e$ describing its behaviour is necessary to assess $sd(p,e)$, regardless of which approach is used to model $e$.
 To ensure our proposal is not limited to one modelling choice, we omit the choice of modelling $e$'s behaviour and assume the degree of satisfaction $sd(p,e)$ to be attainable.

-Returning to the alignment function $\mathcal{A}$, there are other implementation choices, such as the function $f$ that factors in the importance of a property node and the aggregation operator $\bigoplus$.
-In this paper, we propose a straightforward implementation that follows a weighted average approach that uses the importance of properties as the weight of their degree of satisfaction (so $f$ is implemented as a multiplication operator) and the aggregation over all relevant properties ($\bigoplus$) is implemented as a simple average:
+Returning to the alignment function $\mathcal{A}$, there are other implementation choices to be made, such as deciding on the function $f$ that factors in the importance of a property node and the aggregation operator $\bigoplus$.
+For illustration purposes, we propose in this paper a straightforward implementation that follows a weighted arithmetic mean approach that uses the importance of properties as the weight of their degree of satisfaction (so $f$ is implemented as a multiplication operator) and aggregates over all relevant properties ($\bigoplus$):